This Help File Page was last Modified on 09/19/2018

 •Credit Cards may be used to Pay Bills and these Credit Card Payments are tracked within a Credit Card Maintenance & Tracking System, but require the following steps to properly implement this feature:

-1.For General Ledger System Users: You must create an individual Current Liabilities Credit Card Liability Account for each Credit Card:
+1.For General Ledger System Users Only: You must create an individual Current Liabilities Credit Card Liability Account for each Credit Card:

 General Ledger sub-menu - Accounts Form - Credit Card Liability Account definition